SmushBall/SimpleKeylogger/README.md

 The program creates a window handle, allocates a new console and hides itself (can still be seen in Task Manager).
 It runs indefinitely and detects if a key is pressed.
 If it detects so, it writes it to a file.

 # Testing
-There are a coupleof binders available which binds .cpp to executable .exe format.
-I tested in on my own computer and it worked.
+There are a couple of binders available which binds .cpp to executable .exe format.
+I tested in on my own computer after the binding and it worked.

 # Caution
 This was both educational and experimental, written with the help of tutorials which I came acrosss the web.
 I take no responsibility for any loss or damage with the program.